mikeskydev/energy-globe/readme.md

 npm i
 npm run dev
 ```

 Vite will open a live environment: `localhost:5173`

 ## Build

 ```
 npm run build
 ```

-Files will be saved to the `dist` folder
+Files will be saved to the `dist` folder.

+## TODOs

+- Day/Night globe cycle using a custom shader
+- Atmosphere effect
+- Slider to select different data years
+- Country nametags and %ages on bars
+- Move key to below bars
+- Fix some missing outline/centroid data
+- Resizable

 ## Resources